howardosborne/groundhog/docs/index.md

 CSV files are simple to edit manually.
 JSON is powerful and flexible but a bit trickier to edit.

 ## Todo
-- add error handling
+- review error handling
 - test with wider variety of logs
-- make a self-standing results logger (csv?)
-- consider a full results tree (json?)
+- consider making a full results tree (json?)
 - add 'intelligent' origin server feature which provides response codes as set in access logs

-### for JSON-based schedule
-- put in headers
-- put in cookies
-- put in a before execute and after execute function
+- consider adding 'before execute' and 'after execute' functions (for JSON based schedule)
-- think about wrapping up run and build test features
+- think about providing a noob-friendly web interface for building test schedules and running tests
+- consider adding an access log analyser (with comparison between two access logs)

 ## Parameters
 Running Groundhog needs paramters correctly setting to it knows that to do.